Prior to the invasion on February 24th, there were over 100,000 orphans in Ukraine.

 Our partners in Ukraine are working tirelessly to evacuate these children to safety in the west and across the border, ensure food and necessities are provided, and minister to and help vulnerable children and families who stayed behind.
 This vital work cannot be done without your support!

-Your gift can make a difference right now to:
+Your gift can make a difference right now and provide orphans, vulnerable children and families with:

 How you can get involved